TaylorMade P790 Irons Review

 Aren’t they pretty?
 The copper finish is nice, sure, but the overall shaping and size of the TaylorMade P790 irons are leagues ahead of my current set.
 I’m not one of those guys who “has to have” something with a thin top line (I ain’t shallow, I like them thick or thin) but the P790s do objectively look very good from all angles.

 One of the first things I noticed was the lack of offset when compared to my game-improvement set.
 This was a welcome sight, considering that my miss has been over-drawing the ball.
 I’m not good at golf but I am good at hitting a draw.
-I don’t need the extra help of a pre-closed face.
+I don’t need the extra forgiveness of a pre-closed face.

 Enough gawking over looks.
 You want to hear about performance, don’t you?